fbpx

 11 km or 7 miles of walking

-After winding our way through enchanting Galician villages, we’ll begin today’s walk in Hospital de Cruz and then meander through eucalyptus forests on our way to Palas to Rei where the renowned white wine of Galicia, Albariño, awaits our thirsty pilgrims.
+After winding our way through the charming Galician villages, we’ll start today’s walk in Hospital de Cruz and then wander through eucalyptus forests on our route to Palas de Rei, where the famous white wine of Galicia, Albariño, awaits our thirsty pilgrims.
+It has become Spain’s most celebrated white wine, boasting a delightful blend of floral, oceanic, and citrus aromas.
+The best dishes to pair with Albariño are Gallego classics like boiled or grilled octopus with spicy pimentón, shellfish, lobster, and grilled fish.

-Stop and see the Romanesque church of Santiago in Eirexe, with its portal featuring a sculpture of Daniel with animals and Pilgrim Santiago.
+Stop and see the Romanesque church of Santiago in Eirexe.
+Its portal features a sculpture of Daniel with animals and Pilgrim Santiago.

 Palas de Rei was a noteworthy town in the Middle Ages, as it contained a Royal Hospital and the church of St. Tirso.
-As the rugged walk continues, you will continue through fields, forests, and granaries.
-Additionally, you will see a prominent characteristic of the Galician Landscape, Los Cruceiros.
+The rugged walk continues through fields, forests, and granaries.
+Additionally, you will see a prominent characteristic of the Galician Landscape: Los Cruceiros.
 These wayside stone crosses depict Christ and the Virgin Mary and are said to protect travelers.
 There are circa 12,000 cruceiros in Galicia.

 Day 8Palas de Rei - Melide